 - If the user engaged with a retargeting campaign before the reinstall: a retargeting reinstall (AKA re-attribution) is recorded.

 - If the user did not engage with a campaign or engaged with a UA campaign: no install is recorded.
-In-app events of these reinstalling users are attributed to organic.
+Depending on the Post Reinstall Events Attribution state, in-app events of these reinstalling users are either attributed to organic or to the original install.

 For device testing and multiple installs, register the device in AppsFlyer.
 If you don't register the device only the first install is recorded.